Watch: First Trailer for Disney's 'Beauty and the Beast' 3D Re-Release

 After the box office success of the theatrical re-release The Lion King in 3D earlier this year, it was no surprise to learn that Disney was ready with an onslaught of more theatrical re-releases of Disney's films in 3D.
 Just recently we debuted the first poster for Beauty and the Beast, the next film headed to the third dimension, and now Disney has released the first trailer to entice audiences back into the theaters for the tale as old as time all over again.
 There was a trailer back in 2010 when an earlier re-release was planned, but this new trailer is longer, and gets me excited to see the film in theaters all over again.
 Watch below!

-Here's the new trailer for Disney's Beauty and the Beast in 3D re-release, courtesy of Yahoo:
+Here's the first trailer for Disney's Beauty and the Beast in 3D re-release, courtesy of Yahoo:

 Why not just release it in its original format?